unawanemitali/Conquer/README.md

 **Engineered and Prompted by:** Mitali Unawane
 **Status:** Open to suggestions, feature requests, and modifications!
 Feel free to fork the repository and submit a pull request.

+*This project is licensed under the MIT License - see the LICENSE file for details.*